Block encoding of matrix product operators: Quantum eigenvalue transformation with MPO block encoding

 Martyn et al.'s paper \cite{Martyn_2021} contains a first proposal for building the operator $\Pi_{\phi_k}$ with one extra auxiliary qubit.
 As an example, the mentioned operator would be implemented in the following way for $L=3$ and $D=2$:

-Note that we always need exactly one extra auxiliary qubit (in yellow) and the signal processing gate acts on all the dilation and virtual bond ancillaries.
+Note that we always need exactly one extra auxiliary qubit (in yellow), and the signal processing gate acts on all the dilation and virtual bond ancillaries.
+Decomposing the two Toffolis requires then $\mathcal{O}\left((L+D)^2\right)$ one- and two-qubit gates, or even $\mathcal{O}\left(L+D\right)$ if we allow a second extra ancillary \cite{Saeedi_2013, Zindorf_2024}.

-Here we propose a different approach to implement $\Pi_{\phi_k}$ using multi-controlled $Z$-rotations, instead of multi-controlled NOTs, and no extra auxiliary qubit.
+Here we suggest a possible alternative approach to implement $\Pi_{\phi_k}$ using multi-controlled $Z$-rotations, instead of multi-controlled NOTs, and no extra auxiliary qubit.
 For the same example as in Eq.~\eqref{eq_processing_gu}, the circuit reads (see Appendix~\ref{appendix_signal_proc} for a derivation):

 where the $n$-th gate is controlled by $n-1$ qubits and the corresponding $Z$-rotation has phase $\frac{\phi}{2^{L+D-n}}$.